 All you have to do is review the selection of themes (I’ll walk you through how to choose which one you need!), choose one, upload it to your site, and then you can customize the theme with your logos, colors, images and more.

 Each theme is totally mobile responsive, meaning no funky results when switching from desktop to mobile.
 If you are nervous to work with a theme for the first time, Restored 316 provides affordable setup packages so that you can start your blog without hesitation.

 My Experience with Restored 316 Themes

 Kadence and Restored 316

-Well, soon enough, I needed to make some larger changes and I knew it was time for a fresh theme.
-I realized that what I wanted to do would be best accomplished with Kadence Theme.
+With my old Genesis theme I was constantly held back by things I thought should be easy to change.
+I eventually realized that what I wanted to do would be best accomplished with Kadence Theme.
 Kadence is incredible.